Introduction to the Art of Bonsai

 Some Recommended Beginner Plants

 The Chinese Elm is one of the most common choices for indoor bonsai.
-They are easy to maintain due to their small leaves and again are fast growing.
+They are easy to maintain due to their small leaves, and again, they are fast growing.

-Juniper is another bonsai tree that’s easy to maintain as it is one of the traditional species of bonsai making it ideal for a beginner.
-Comes in small, medium and large sizes.
+Juniper is another bonsai tree that is easy to maintain as it is one of the traditional species of bonsai, making it ideal for a beginner.
+It comes in small, medium, and large sizes.

 Where to Buy a Bonsai Tree

 Finding quality Bonsai trees for sale can be a real quest, as there are literally hundreds of shops that sell Bonsai trees.
-There are hundreds of nurseries specialized in selling Bonsai trees worldwide.
+There are hundreds of nurseries specialized in selling Bonsai trees worldwide as well.
 Prices of Bonsai trees tend to vary widely from shop to shop and from country to country.